-A board of elections shall not accept for filing the 612 declaration of intent to be a write-in candidate of a person 613 seeking to become a candidate if that person, for the same 614 election, has already filed a declaration of candidacy, a 615 declaration of intent to be a write-in candidate, or a 616 nominating petition, or has become a candidate through party 617 nomination at a primary election or by the filling of a vacancy 618 under section 3513.30 or 3513.31 of the Revised Code, for any 619 federal, state, or county office, if the declaration of intent 620 to be a write-in candidate is for a state or county office, or 621 for any municipal or township office, for member of a city, 622 local, or exempted village board of education, or for member of 623 a governing board of an educational service center, if the 624 declaration of intent to be a write-in candidate is for a 625 municipal or township office, or for member of a city, local, or 626 exempted village board of education, or for member of a 627 governing board of an educational service center.
+Sec.
+3513.041.
+A write-in space shall be provided on the580ballot for every office, except in an election for which the581 declaration of intent to be a write-in candidate of a person 613 seeking to become a candidate if that person, for the same 614 election, has already filed a declaration of candidacy, a 615 declaration of intent to be a write-in candidate, or a 616 nominating petition, or has become a candidate through party 617 nomination at a primary election or by the filling of a vacancy 618 under section 3513.30 or 3513.31 of the Revised Code, for any 619 federal, state, or county office, if the declaration of intent 620 to be a write-in candidate is for a state or county office, or 621 for any municipal or township office, for member of a city, 622 local, or exempted village board of education, or for member of 623 a governing board of an educational service center, if the 624 declaration of intent to be a write-in candidate is for a 625 municipal or township office, or for member of a city, local, or 626 exempted village board of education, or for member of a 627 governing board of an educational service center.
 628